arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 In this sense we too are "truthfull" or "seekers after knowledge".
 But __we do not replace the ascetic ideal__, we let nothing of the place itself remain, __we want to destroy the place, we want another ideal in another place, another way of knowing, another concept of truth__, that is to say a truth which is not presupposed in a will to truth but which presupposes a completely different will.

+p102

+_Art is always judged from the point of view of the spectator_ and a less and less artistic spectator at that. __Nietzsche demands an aesthetics of creation__, the aesthetics of Pygmalion.
+But why, from this new standpoint, does art emerge as a stimulant of the will to power?
+Why does the will to power need something to excite it when it needs no motive, goal or representation?
+This is because it can only be set up as affirmative in relation to active forces, to an active life. __Affirmation is the product of a way of thinking which presupposes an active life__ as its condition and concomitant.

+__art is the highest power of falsehood__, it magnifies the "world as error", it sanctifies the lie; the will to deception is turned into a superior ideal.

+p103

+For the artist, appearance no longer means the negation of the real in this world but this kind of selection, correction, redoubling and affirmation.28 Then truth perhaps takes on a new sense. __Truth is appearance__.
+Truth means bringing of power into effect, raising to the highest power.
+In Nietzsche, __"we the artists" = "we the seekers after knowledge or truth" = "we the inventors of new possibilities of life".__

 p15 Abbreviations of Nietzsche's Works p214 Notes